PetmeetlyPetmeetly

 Short answer

-A typical German Shepherd litter is 6 to 10 puppies, with 8 as the breed average[16].
-First litters are usually smaller, often 4 to 6.
+Litters average 6 to 10 puppies, with 8 as the breed mean[16]; first litters are often 4 to 6.
 Pregnancy lasts about 63 days from ovulation.
-Call the vet if she strains hard for 20 to 30 minutes without producing a puppy, more than 2 hours pass between puppies, or you see green discharge with no puppy following.
+Call the vet if she strains hard for 20 to 30 minutes with no puppy, more than 2 hours pass between puppies, or you see green discharge without a puppy following.

 The three stages of a German Shepherd whelping